 Whichever the reason, it's a good idea to restore the default boot order after we are done, returning the Hard Drive as the primary boot device.

-This way, if we have a bootable DVD in our drive or a bootable USB connected to our PC, the system will ignore them and continue to boot from the hard drive.
+This way, if we have a bootable DVD inside our drive or a bootable USB connected to our PC, the system will ignore them and continue to boot from the hard disk.

 Also, some older motherboards might give an error message if they try to boot from a non-bootable DVD or USB.